 Elizabeth City, NC

-One of the best schools for Christian counseling students, MACU offers a bachelor of arts and bachelor of science in counseling and psychology.
+One of the students, MACU offers a bachelor of arts and bachelor of science in counseling and psychology.
 Both bachelor's programs comprise 120 credits of coursework.

 BA students complete biblical studies minor coursework, general studies courses, language courses, counseling and psychology major courses, and open electives.
 BS students complete all of the same requirements, without the focus on language courses.
 During the rigorous curriculum, students explore marriage and family counseling, research methods in psychology, and counseling theories.